balancer/code-review/erc4626/MorphoVaults/V1-Incompatible-Gauntlet.md

 To save time, we do not bother pointing out low-severity/informational issues or gas optimizations (unless the gas usage is particularly egregious).
 Instead, we focus only on high- and medium-severity findings which materially impact the contract's functionality and could harm users.

 ## Conclusion
-**Summary judgment: USABLE**
+**Summary judgment: UNUSABLE**

-The outlined ERC4626 Vaults should work well with Balancer pools.
+The outlined ERC4626 Vaults will not work well with Balancer pools due to a flash loan incompatibility on Morpho Vaults .
 The Vaults implement the required interfaces with fork tests passing as can be seen at:
     - [Morpho's Gauntlet Weth](https://github.com/balancer/balancer-v3-erc4626-tests/blob/f6245bfe043759ea17d7282ada58871dc12f8fcc/test/mainnet/ERC4626MainnetMorphoGauntletWeth.t.sol#L20)